eva-bexk/clap-lab.github.io/index.markdown

 - Interpretability and bias of language models
 - Cross-lingual transfer in multilingual models
 - Educational language technology
-- Poly-vocal models that account for human variation, uncertainty and cognitive complexity
+- Poly-vocal models that account for human variation, uncertainty, and cognitive complexity
 - Cross-lingual patterns in eye tracking data of reading

 **Teaching**